nkma1989/azurefunctions-keras-model/README.md

 # Azurefunctions-keras-model

-I've pre-trained a model to predict the Handwritten digits based on the MNIST dataset(http://yann.lecun.com/exdb/mnist/).
+I've pre-trained a deep learning model to predict the Handwritten digits based on the MNIST dataset(http://yann.lecun.com/exdb/mnist/).
 It will not be shown how to train the model as it is not the scope of this tutorial.
-This tutorial will show you how to user Azure Functions to deploy the model.
-This tutorial will show you how to create an http trigger but also how to automatically trigger on uploading images into blob store.
-This tutorial is only tested on a windows machine. stuff blob trigger can also easily be converted to a http trigger.
+This tutorial will show you how to use Azure Functions to deploy the model.
+This tutorial will show you how to create an http trigger but also how to automatically trigger on uploading images into azure blob store. stuff blob trigger can also easily be converted to a http trigger.